 The last will and testament is a major part of an estate plan and will ensure that the estate is settled according to your wishes.
 While there are other steps in estate planning, the will is the primary document to guide the process of settling an estate for most people.
+The official term for the creator of a will is a testator.

 You may use your will to express your sentiments toward loved ones and your hopes for their future, forgive debts, provide special instructions about care of minor children, form posthumous trusts, and to provide for your pets.